NFL on American television: Current broadcasting contracts

 The television rights to the NFL are the most expensive rights of not only any American sport, but any American entertainment property.
-With the fragmentation of audiences due to the increased specialization of broadcast and cable television networks, sports remain one of the few entertainment properties that not only can guarantee a large and diversified audience, but one that will watch live broadcasts.

 The Super Bowl is typically the most watched television broadcast of the year.
 Four of Nielsen Media Research's top 10 programs of all time are Super Bowls.
 Networks have purchased a share of the broadcasting rights to the NFL as a means of raising the entire network's profile.

 The NFL distributes television revenue (as well as all revenue from League sponsorship and licensing deals, and 34% of all gate receipts) to all teams equally, regardless of performance.
 As of February 2019 each team receives $255 million annually from the league's television contracts, up 150% from $99.9 million in 2010.
 Under the current television contracts, which began during the 2022 season, regular season games are broadcast on seven networks: Prime Video, CBS, Fox, NBC, ESPN/ABC and the NFL Network.
 As of July 2023 national media revenue made up around 67% of the league's total football-related revenue according to Forbes.

 Since the 2012 NFL season, the major networks have invested more in audio description due to FCC guidelines ramping up the requirements of opening up the second audio program audio channel to access audio description, which is also used by some networks to provide Spanish language audio of their primetime programming.
 Therefore, all of the NFL's broadcasting partners have added Spanish language audio commentary of games, either through a separate channel or over the SAP channel.

 ESPN simulcasts Monday Night Football with Spanish-language commentary and graphics over ESPN Deportes and has since the move of MNF to ESPN in 2006, though its ABC simulcasts of games do carry the ESPN Deportes commentary over SAP on ABC.
 In 2017 and 2018, the Spanish-language coverage was also simulcast on ESPN2 during the first two months of the season.
 In the 2020-21 playoffs and every playoffs since, ESPN Deportes also aired an AFC Divisional Playoff game and the AFC Championship Game.